Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2020/STACK the Flags/Web/Logged In/README.md

 Ok after looking at the code, it looks like my payload works because it finds a user.
 I'm still not sure why it works, maybe it screws with the function because it is async, or maybe bcrypt screws up when comparing with an empty string.

+In the end I didn't have time to complete this, but checking https://github.com/IRS-Cybersec/ctfdump/tree/stack-mitsuha/STACK%20the%20Flags%202020/Mitsuha/Web/2.%20Logged%20In may give a more in depth explanation.

 After the challenge I also know that an empty username also works.

 ## Flag